did-app/www/_articles/building-the-best-one-click-sign-in.md

 ## How does one click sign in work?

-Single factor authentication can relies on either: something you know, something you have or something you are.
+Single factor authentication can relies on either: [something you know, something you have or something you are](/articles/the-three-factors-of-authentication).
 In a typical username and password setup, the user relies on something only they know (their password) to prove their identity.
-For one click sign in, we rely on something the user has.
-The one thing every user has is a device.
+For one click sign in, we rely on something nearly ever user already has with them, their personal devices.

 The user authenticates by proving they have access to a specific device.
 If the device is present, the user is authenticated.
 This is achieved with a simple cryptographic transaction between DID.app and the user’s device initiated by a single click.